sankalp1999/Competitive-Programming/Resources/README.md

    - [Codeforces Practice Tracker](https://chrome.google.com/webstore/detail/codeforces-practice-track/cnahgdhboflcnojgmeehhhfeoojifonm)
    - [Codeforces Upsolving Helper](https://codeforces-upsolving-helper.herokuapp.com/)
    - [Codeforces Visuallizer](https://cfviz.netlify.app/)
+- [Most frequently appearing and basic algo list by Ashish Gupta](https://www.quora.com/What-basic-data-structures-and-algorithms-should-one-learn-before-starting-competitive-programming/answer/Ashish-Gupta-211?share=a2eee6ca&srid=ihpN).
+He has linked the advanced dsa list also.
+- Grateful to 6.006 and 6.046, 6.042j for helping in basic concepts.
+This anwer by [Mohd Harris](https://qr.ae/pNsisr) had helped a lot.
+- A2OJ ladders and Mustafas sheet(I didnt use)

 ### Tackling some misconceptions

   **You don't need to do Competitive programming to clear coding rounds/interviews** but those who are good at CP or even have some experience find it easier to prepare for coding interviews.
 Basically, for coding interviews, you practice those questions that are more relevant there....
 Google, Microsoft only care     about you clearing their [interview](https://qr.ae/pNssEu).
+Chech Ashish Gupta's opinion's on [this](https://qr.ae/pRF9xY)

   **Just [start](https://youtu.be/y7169jEvb-Y?t=42) solving problems!!** Learn required DS and algo on the go.
 Mostly, it's about raw thinking in the initial stage.
 You will find a lot of problems      where you don't need to know any algorithm or specific data structure.
 Occasionally exploring resources is fine but don't go in the search of the perfect all in one resource.
 (I used to do this quite a few times).
 I believe it is a subtle form of procrastination.